 A common handbook has been designed to help you understand the various stages of Australia’s overseas lateral recruitment process.
 It also provides key information to help you and your family with transition into the ADF and Australia.

-Visit the Defence Community Organisation website for detailed information about the range of support services available to ADF members and their families and answers to frequently asked questions.
+Visit the Defence Member and Family Support website for detailed information about the range of support services available to ADF members and their families and answers to frequently asked questions.

 Overseas or ‘Lateral’ recruits are military personnel who have gained entry to the Australian Defence Force based on prior experience in foreign defence forces.